Goggwell/Goggwell/README.md

 - ⚡ Fun fact: **I was Rank 1 in Australia in Teamfight Tactics | Hyper Roll for a number of weeks.** Granted I have not played in a while... | Check it out: [My Profile](https://lolchess.gg/profile/oce/goggwell)

-### Latest Note (12/10/2022 @5:30PM) - I update this note on every commit (same as the commit description)
+### Latest Note (05/11/2023 @8:53PM) - I update this note on every commit (same as the commit description)
-I HAVE FINALLY CONTRIBUTED TO OPEN SOURCE!!!! 🥳

-If you would like to check out where I contributed to, please visit [this repo](https://github.com/syxanash/awesome-web-desktops) by [syxanash](https://github.com/syxanash/)!
-I submitted my portfolio as an addition to the README.

-It was my first contribution, and I couldn't feel more happy about it!
-I would love to contribute more in the future!
+I haven't updated this note in a while, but better late than never!

+Currently I've been working on developing an API to use for a personal project where I'm going to be implementing a lot of features thanks largely in part to [Tanstack Query](https://tanstack.com/query/latest/).

+Similar to a Pokedex application built with [PokeAPI](https://pokeapi.co), the frontend app will display a bestiary listing all of the monsters in [Cassette Beasts](https://store.steampowered.com/app/1321440/Cassette_Beasts/).
+I might add more to the data in the future (like items, NPCs, etc.), but I've kept it simple for now.
+We're gonna try and implement things like infinite scrolling, offline mode, mobile support (PWA or react-native idk), and a bunch of other features.

+I haven't decided if I'm gonna rebuild the API using NextJS + Edge Functions, could be nice.
+I also haven't decided if I should set up a new monorepo or just develop in separate repos.
+Again, could be nice.

+I am thankful that the API deployment is finally done (repo is [here](https://github.com/Goggwell/cassette-beasts-api) btw), cause it was a pain to get everything working 😢